Updated November 21, 2020

-Is there anything more magical than visiting the Happiest Place On Earth during the festive season?
-During Christmas time, Disneyland transforms and becomes a glowing wonderland of colorful lights and cast members.
+Is there anything more magical than visiting the Happiest Place On Earth during the Christmas season?
+During Christmas time, Disneyland transforms into a glowing wonderland of colorful lights and cast members.

-Christmas at Disneyland runs from the beginning of November to early January, so guests can have plenty of time to enjoy the holiday festivities.
-There’s a lot to see, and even more to do, with holiday parades, themed attractions, fireworks, festivals, food, and much more.
+Disneyland decorates for Christmas at the beginning of November and stays festive until early January, so guests have plenty of time to enjoy the holiday festivities.
+During the holidays, here’s a lot to see, and even more to do at Disneyland, with holiday parades, specially themed attractions, fireworks, festivals, food, and much more.

-The Disneyland park is widely regarded as the most extravagantly decorated of all the US Disney theme parks.
-Not only does the park become filled with Christmas decorations, there are also plenty of attractions that draw in most seasonal visitors.
+Overall Disneyland in Anaheim, California is widely regarded as the most extravagantly decorated of all the US Disney theme parks.
+Not only is the park filled with Christmas decorations but there are also plenty of attractions that draw in seasonal visitors.

 Haunted Mansion Holiday

 The Haunted Mansion Holiday is essentially a marriage between two holidays – Halloween and Christmas.
-It’s been around since October of 2001.
-Each year, Disney transforms their famous Haunted Mansion into a Nightmare Before Christmas-inspired attraction, based on the film by Tim Burton, of course.
+The tradition of this holiday attraction has been around since October of 2001.
+Each year around Halloween, Disney takes its famous Haunted Mansion and turns it into a Nightmare Before Christmas-inspired attraction, based on the film by Tim Burton.

-This overlay is great for both holidays since Halloween and Christmas are so close to each other.
-When you arrive, you’ll see Jack Skellington assuming the role of Sandy Claws in his misguided, yet earnest, attempt to present a twisted version of Christmas festivities.
+This Disneyland attraction is great for both holidays since Halloween and Christmas are so close to each other.
+When you arrive at Disneyland, you’ll see Jack Skellington assuming the role of Sandy Claws in his misguided, yet earnest, attempt to present a twisted version of Christmas festivities.

-His efforts take the form of a ‘takeover’ of the Haunted Mansion, which features a giant cake in its ballroom that is made differently every year and is generally considered the highlight of the attraction.
-The Haunted Mansion Holiday is one of the most popular attractions among guests.
-The only people who don’t like it are the Haunted Mansion purists.
+His efforts take the form of a ‘takeover’ of the Haunted Mansion, which features a giant cake in the ballroom of the mansion, and this display is generally considered the highlight of the Halloween/Christmas attraction.
+The Haunted Mansion Holiday is one of the most popular holiday stops among all Disneyland guests.

 A Christmas Fantasy Parade